 Why should you, as a stockholder, prefer the tax-free spin-off?
 Here are three reasons:

 - The jewelry store chain will be able to focus on what is best for it.
 Before, it probably couldn't convince the CEO of the utility company to let it borrow money and expand across the United States.
-Now, it only has to focus on what maximizing its own capital structure.
+Now, it only has to focus on maximizing its own capital structure.
 It can sell stock, issue bonds, borrow money from the bank, etc.

 - The utility company is free from distraction and doesn't have to worry about a business that doesn't fit within its strategic long-term goals, meaning it might even improve its own performance.